How to visit Dry Tortugas National Park

 Where is Dry Tortugas National Park Located?

-It is the last group of islands in the keys, approximately 70 miles west of Key West.
+It is the last group of islands in the Keys, approximately 70 miles west of Key West.
 The 100-square-mile park is mostly open water with seven small islands.
-Thanks to the remote location, you’ll find fewer crowds here.

 When Was Dry Tortugas National Park Founded?

-Currently, Dry Tortugas National Park has a visitor center.
-Actually, it has three visitor centers, including a discovery center, a historic seaport, and a bookstore.
+Dry Tortugas National Park has a discovery center, a historic seaport, and a bookstore.

 What is the history of Dry Tortugas National Park?